MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/ForEach-Object.md

   actually invoked.
 However, `ForEach-Object -Parallel` creates temporary runspaces that get deleted after use, so there's no runspace for the scripts to execute in anymore.

-  This behavior can work if as long as the _home_ runspace still exists.
+  This behavior can work as long as the _home_ runspace still exists.
 However, you may not get the desired result if the script is dependent on external variables that are only present in the caller's runspace and not the _home_ runspace.

 - Non-terminating errors are written to the cmdlet error stream as they occur in parallel running scriptblocks.
-Because parallel scriptblock execution order cannot be determined, the order in which errors appear in the error stream is random.
+Because parallel scriptblock execution order is non-deterministic, the order in which errors appear in the error stream is random.
 Likewise, messages written to other data streams, like warning, verbose, or information are written to those data streams in an indeterminate order.